5argon/Minefield/README.md

 public class ModeSelectNavigationBeacon : NavigationBeacon<ModeSelectScreen.Navigation> { }
 ```

 You are now ready to attach these new component classes to any `GameObject` in the scene.
 If it is a `NavigationBeacon<>`, the point of attach should be the raycast receiving elements, which depends if you got a `Button`, `EventTrigger`, or something else.
 The test tools can help you click on these objects.
-If `TestBeacon<>`, then it could be any `GameObject`.
+If `LabelBeacon<>`, then it could be any `GameObject`.

 ### Script icon tools

 ![Script icon](.Documentation/images/ScriptIcon.png)

-By selecting `Assets > Minefield > Auto-assign all script icons`, all your subclasses of `NavigationBeacon<>` or `TestBeacon<>` will get an icon so they became more obvious in the Inspector.
+By selecting `Assets > Minefield > Auto-assign all script icons`, all your subclasses of `NavigationBeacon<>` or `LabelBeacon<>` will get an icon so they became more obvious in the Inspector.

 ### Other beacon management tricks

-As a bonus you could try typing `TestBeacon` or `NavigationBeacon` in the Scene view search box to return all beacons added so far.
+As a bonus you could try typing `LabelBeacon` or `NavigationBeacon` in the Scene view search box to return all beacons added so far.
 This is possible because each generic class you subclassed from is a subclass of non-generic version.
 The only purpose of this is for this use case because the search box couldn't list a generic class derived class even if the derived class has no generic type param, and it also could not search interfaces.

+### `HandlerBeacon`

+Actually the class hierarchy goes like this : `NavigationBeacon` : `HandlerBeacon` : `LabelBeacon`.
+You use `HandlerBeacon` like `NavigationBeacon`, except that thing is not really for navigating the scene.
+For example an on-screen jump button on endless runner game should be a `HandlerBeacon` instead if you want it to be testable.

+Functionally it is no different and you could simulate a click the same way, but some functionality planned in the future will be exclusive to navigation.
+For example, automatic Firebase Analytics integration to log how your user interact with your game.
+It doesn't make much sense to log each jump button press that would be pressed thousand of times per session.

 ## Navigation with beacons